Hell0W0rld0/Detect-HTTP-Headers/README.md

 # Detect-HTTP-Headers
-Golang tool for detecting HTTP Security Headers or find other security issues.
+Golang tool for detecting HTTP Security Headers or finding other security issues.